-Outside of the clinic Fausta loves to spend time with her family and friends, try new restaurants, and be creative through dance or art!
+Outside of the clinic Fausta loves to spend time with her (big) family and friends, trying new restaurants, and being creative through dance and art!

 Hayley grew up in Waterdown, Ontario, and participated in many sports including competitive dance, soccer, and skiing.
 Her involvement in sport sparked a keen interest in the body and human movement leading her to complete a Bachelor of Kinesiology at the University of Toronto.
 While completing her undergraduate degree, she volunteered at SickKids and Toronto Rehab Institute which allowed her to see the positive impact physiotherapy could have on an individual’s life.
 From there, Hayley went on to complete her Masters of Science in Physiotherapy at Robert Gordon University in Aberdeen, Scotland.